-Lutron Caseta and Lutron RA2 Select, encompass Lutron’s smart lighting, mid-range lineup.
+Lutron Caseta and Lutron RA2 Select encompass Lutron’s smart lighting and mid-range lineup.
 The RA2 is almost a complimentary companion of Caseta—and vice versa— as both offerings are identical in many ways.
-But which is the best option for your home?
+But which is the best option for your home for whole-home lighting?

-Whether the RA2 or Caseta is best for your home depends on the size of your home and how much you’re willing to spend.
-However, from a technical standpoint, Lutron RA2 is a serious upgrade over Lutron Caseta.
-RA2 drastically increases range and the number of devices it handles and adds optional repeaters/extenders.
+Whether the RA2 Select or Caseta is best for your home depends on the size of your home and other personal needs.
+However, the Lutron RA2 Select is an upgrade over the Lutron Caseta.
+RA2 Select drastically increases the range and the number of devices handled and adds optional repeaters/extenders.

 Lutron Caseta vs. Lutron RA2 Select: Key Differences